Notre Dame Fighting Irish football: USC

 USC is Notre Dame's primary rival, and the schools compete annually for the Jeweled Shillelagh.
 The rivalry has produced 39 national championships, 15 Heisman Trophy winners, and 184 Consensus All-Americans through the 2021 season.
 It is considered one of the most prominent rivalries in college football, and has been called the greatest rivalry not dictated by conference affiliation or geography.
-The teams have played each other annually since 1926, except from 1943 to 1945 and 2020.
 Notable games in the series include the 1977 "Green Jersey" game and the 2005 "Bush Push" game.
-Through the 2024 season, Notre Dame leads the all-time series 50–37–5 and the trophy series 35–30–3.
+Through the 2025 season, Notre Dame leads the all-time series 51–37–5 and the trophy series 36–30–3.